-- The susceptibility of plant species other than Castanea and Quercus in the nursery to the pathogen. - No information is available on the provenance of plants other than Quercus used for plant production in the nurseries.
+- The susceptibility of plant species other than Castanea and Quercus in the nursery to the pathogen. - The provenance of plants other than Quercus used for plant production in the nurseries.

-Taking into consideration the above evidence and uncertainties, the Panel considers that it is possible for the pathogen to enter the nurseries via new seedlings of Quercus and plants or other species used for plant production.
+Taking into consideration the above evidence and uncertainties, the Panel considers that it is possible for the pathogen to enter the nurseries via new seedlings of Quercus and plants of other species used for plant production.
 The entry of the pathogen with seeds and the growing media the Panel considers as not possible.